CCOSTAN/Home-AssistantConfig/README.md

 * On motion from [SkyBell HD Doorbell](http://amzn.to/2dcexIB) (IFTTT) Turn front lights to Bright White lights for 10 minutes and then back to original colors.
 Fake Dog barking when there is motion by the house.
 * When someone rings the Doorbell (IFTTT), the backyard and Bathroom lights Flash - Since we might not hear the doorbell.
 Fake Dog barks as well (which can be snoozed for 30 minutes via Alexa).
 * Watch and alert on Home Assistant's Disk usage.
 Get alerts before Pi runs out of space on the [SD Card](http://amzn.to/2kNttio).
-* Digital Cuckoo Clock that goes off each hour and on the half just like a real Cuckoo Clock.
-Plays across the whole house on my [ChromeCast Audios](http://amzn.to/2lE9gNu)

 #Todo List
 I've moved this entire section to the [issues section](https://github.com/CCOSTAN/Home-AssistantConfig/issues) on github.